Graduate Faculty Expectations

 Summer Undergraduate Research Program (SURP)

 SURP is one of our most popular undergraduate programs.
 Undergraduate students from across Canada and internationally participate in this summer program where they conduct biomedical research in laboratories across the city.
 We encourage all our faculty to serve as supervisors for these budding young researchers.
 The program includes weekly lectures (June – August) given by eminent researchers from U of T and culminates in SURP research day, which is held in mid-August each year.
 Judges are needed for both the oral and poster presentations at our reseaerch day.
 Participating in SURP is a great way to recruit potential graduate students to your labs.
-Please contact the SURP Administrator if you would like to participate in the SURP program.
+Please contact the SURP Coordinator if you would like to participate in the SURP program.

 The IMS provides opportunities to gain teaching experience required for academic promotion.
 These include lecturing in existing courses, or developing and directing your own course.
 IMS hosts full year, half year, and even quarter year course offerings, so you can tailor courses to the needs of students and to your own availability.
 Teaching gives you exposure to potential PhD graduate students or post-doctoral fellows, and IMS also rewards teaching excellence with anual Best Lecturer and Best Course Director awards.
 If you are interested in contributing to course development, please get in touch with Prof. Nicole Harnett, Director, Curriculum.